Skip to main content

 • Python 3.9+ (3.11+ recommended for best performance).

-• pip (Python package manager).
+• pipx (recommended) or pip package manager.

 • Rust toolchain (only needed for building from source).